Open Water Swimming / Pool Events · Workflow guide

 Same-day for competitive events, next-day for photo galleries

-Cap numbers visible only from above and at specific angles, water spray obscures athlete, and identical swim caps in same event create ambiguity
+Cap numbers visible only from above and at specific angles, water spray obscures athletes, and identical swim caps in the same event create ambiguity

-Pre-Event: Get Entry List and Note Cap Colors
+Pre-Event: Get the Entry List and Note Cap Colors

-Ask the organizer for the official entry list with swimmer names and assigned numbers.
+Ask the organizer for the official entry list with swimmer names and assigned numbers, then save it as a CSV — this is the start-list RaceTagger matches detected numbers against.
 If available, note cap color assignments (many meets assign colors by heat or lane).
-This becomes backup ID if the number is illegible.
+This becomes your backup ID when a number is illegible.

 Pro tip